 Recreation therapy is a rewarding career providing meaningful and healthy leisure activities that improve the quality of life for people of all abilities and ages.
-Certified recreation therapists offer a range of services, including the assessment of client needs, development of programs, goal-setting, group facilitation and evaluation of interventions.
+Recreation therapists offer a range of services, including assessing client needs, developing programs, goal-setting, group facilitation and evaluation of interventions.

 During this two-year program, students examine and apply the theoretical foundations of recreation therapy and the five domains of health (physical, emotional, cognitive, social and spiritual) to support the development and delivery of person-centred recreation programs.
 Students also develop proficiency in various health disciplines such as health sciences, kinesiology, physiotherapy, occupational therapy and psychology, while exploring strategies and techniques to assess, develop, implement and evaluate recreation and educational programs.

 Fill out the form to get more information on your program of interest, upcoming events, and how to become a Durham College student.
 By submitting your information below, you consent to Durham College contacting you via email and/or SMS with a minimum of 4 messages per month.
 You may withdraw consent at any time.

 Graduates of the program develop and deliver recreation and leisure activities to people living with physical, mental, cognitive, emotional or social limitations.
 They are skilled in their assessment techniques and ability to provide person-centred therapeutic interventions that improve quality of life.